 If you have had a product fail, you know the grief that comes with it.
 The not-so-funny thing about it is that this type of thing always seems to happen at the worst possible time.

 I can think of about a thousand things I’d rather be doing than trying to recover lost files.
 Create a seamless system for backing up your files for easy recovery so you can spend more time on things that move your business forward.

 Recovering a damaged hard drive can be expensive.
 Don’t get me wrong – well worth the investment if it brings back files you lost but it can be pricey.
 Aim to set up a backup system that will give you affordable options to recover lost files.

 What is the best way to backup your photography business?

 There is no such thing as being too safe when it comes to backing up your files.
 You want to diversify your risk and layer your backup system by keeping your files backed up on multiple platforms.
 Here are a few popular and common methods photographers use to create a solid backup system.

 1 | External Hard Drives

-These are a popular and simple way to back up files as a photographer.
+These are popular and simple ways to back up files as a photographer.
 External Hard Drives (EHD) are simple to use, portable and can work seamlessly with your editing workflow by allowing quick file transfer.

 The risk of file loss however on these is high.
 External hard drives can be easily lost, stolen or damaged.
-In any of these events, file recovery can be time consuming, expensive or worst of all, not possible.
+Make sure you are using external hard drives that are Solid State Drive (SSD).
+This eliminates some of the mechanical components and has a higher tolerance to damage.
+In any of these events, file recovery can be time-consuming, expensive, or worst of all, not possible.

 2 | Computer Hard Drive